-An agency system is the framework where an agent is responsible for a geographic territory and insurance is transacted through that agent, not the home office.
+An agency system is a framework where an agent is responsible for a geographic territory and insurance is transacted through that agent, not the home office.

 Unfortunately, because agents can’t just turn off the commission being paid, the buyer of insurance will continue to have to pay inflated premiums for all of their insurance needs.